kevwjin/dotfiles/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="docs/RemoteTmuxDemo.gif" height="300">
 &nbsp;

-- Event-based syncing with remote repositories: When opening a Zsh login shell, the `dot_zprofile` script executes the following sync operations: 1) `update_chezmoi` syncs dotfiles by pulling and applying changes from this repo, and 2) `update_nix` syncs dependencies by pulling and applying changes from the [dotfile-deps](https://www.github.com/kevwjin/dotfile-deps) repo.
+- Event-based syncing with remote repositories: When opening a Zsh login shell, the `dot_zprofile` script executes the following sync operations: 1) `update_chezmoi` syncs dotfiles by pulling and applying changes from this repo, and 2) `update_nix` syncs dependencies by pulling and applying changes from [kevwjin/dotfile-deps](https://www.github.com/kevwjin/dotfile-deps).
 Consequently, the user profile environment is consistent across the personal MacOS laptop and Ubuntu server.

+#### Installation

+> :warning: **Warning:** Backup your files before attempting installation. @kevwjin assumes the reader has a high-level understanding of chezmoi and Nix.

+Hardware requirements: MacOS Sequoia laptop and Ubuntu Oracular Oriole server

+1. Fork [kevwjin/dotfile-deps](https://www.github.com/kevwjin/dotfile-deps) and follow the corresponding README to install dotfile dependencies on both machines.
+2. Install [Tailscale](https://tailscale.com/) from the App Store on MacOS and from the apt package manager on Ubuntu.
+Setup Tailscale and SSH to allow local and remote access to your server from your laptop.
+3. Fork this repo and clone your fork to `$HOME/.local/share/chezmoi` on both machines.
+Set your age encryption key in ~/.config/chezmoi on both machines.
+Update the SSH settings and files in the `dot_ssh` directory with your own, ensuring you use the `--encrypt` flag with the `chezmoi add` command to hide secrets.
+4. Apply the dotfiles with `chezmoi apply`.
+If there are diffs, please anaylze the diff before proceeding to prevent overwrites of important file contents.
+5. Push a test commit to your fork, and upon opening any Zsh login shell the dotfiles should sync automatically.
+The sync is implemented in the `dot_zprofile` file.
+6. For Yabai, Skhd, and Sketchybar, please follow their respective documentation.

 #### Future Additions
 - [ ] Migrate the Ubuntu server to NixOS